triggerNZ/jumble/eclipseplugin/README.txt

 Installing Jumble into Eclipse
 ==============================
 NOTE: check the contents of your plugin-export/jumble directory.
-It should contain three files:
+It should contain four files:

     plugin-export/jumble/jumble-eclipse.jar      (about 7Kb)
     plugin-export/jumble/jumble.jar              (about 780Kb)
+    plugin-export/jumble/jumble-annotations.jar  (about 1Kb)
     plugin-export/jumble/plugin.xml              (about 3Kb)

-If 'jumble.jar' is missing, then you should copy '../jumble/jumble.jar' to 'plugin-export/jumble/jumble.jar'.
-(The binary-only release of Jumble contains just one copy of jumble.jar, to save space).

-Now, to install the Jumble plugin into Eclipse, you must copy the whole plugin-export/jumble directory into the 'plugins' directory of your Eclipse installation.
+To install the Jumble plugin into Eclipse, you must copy the whole plugin-export/jumble directory into the 'plugins' directory of your Eclipse installation.